sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 ## Who I Am

 Hello!
 I'm Jordan Fields, a passionate developer and problem-solver currently studying at dae.
-I have a deep interest in [your interests, e.g., web development, machine learning, etc.] and enjoy creating solutions that make a positive impact.
+I have a deep interest in [ trauma, I never imagined I would ever be in a web development class enjoying it.
+Life is about opportunities and bridges embrace them and cross them.
+Welcome to my brain, feel free to explore and enjoy ]

-When I'm not coding, you can find me [your hobbies and interests outside of tech, e.g., hiking, playing guitar, reading sci-fi novels, etc.].
+When I'm not coding, you can find me [bulding endless memories with my family, you can catch at the nearest beach,track,skyzone.
+Self care is free living is expensive].

 ## My Values

-- **Continuous Learning:** I believe in constantly expanding my knowledge and skills.
+- **Continuous Learning:** I believe in harmony and coexistense
 - **Collaboration:** I thrive in team environments where diverse perspectives lead to better solutions.
-- **Quality:** I'm committed to writing clean, maintainable code and delivering high-quality work.
+- **Quality:** I'm committed to the mission, we all have goals.
+Its business not personal
-- **Problem-Solving:** I enjoy tackling complex challenges and finding elegant solutions.
+- **Problem-Solving:** Brain usage is underrated, it saved my life.

 ## Career Aspirations